MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/package.md

 menu:
   main:
     identifier: "packageCreation"
-    title: "Creation of packages necessary for macro modules."
+    title: "Creation of Packages Necessary for Macro Modules."
     weight: 380
     parent: "macro_modules"
 ---

 # Example 2.1: Package Creation

 {{< youtube "1wrGsYtAs3g">}}

 ## Introduction
 Packages are the way MeVisLab organizes different development projects.

 Macro modules and projects are stored in packages.
 If you like to create a global macro module, you need a package in which this macro module can be stored in.
 In this chapter, we will create our own package.
 We start our package creation by creating a package group, because every package needs to be stored in a package group.
 You can find detailed information about packages and package groups {{< docuLinks "/Resources/Documentation/Publish/SDK/GettingStarted/ch08.html" "here" >}} and in the {{< docuLinks "/Resources/Documentation/Publish/SDK/PackageStructure/index.html" "package documentation" >}}.